hendrikprwt/hendrikprwt/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies.\
-🌱 &nbsp;I'm currently learning Python, Golang, and Java.\
+🌱 &nbsp;I'm currently learning Python and Javascript.\
-✨ &nbsp;I'm on track for learning more about Artificial Intelligence, Machine Learning, and Virtual Environment.\
+✨ &nbsp;I'm on track for learning more about Cyber Security and Virtual Environment.\

 ### 🛠 &nbsp;Tech Stack